michironoaware/AliisRPCMaker/README.md

 This project is not for profit, however if you want to support in some way you can always give the repository a star!

-## About
-This is my first project using technologies like typescript and electron so it is very likely that the code is not very consistent, I accept any suggestion as long as it is not with the intention of implementing personal practices or to correct things when it is not necessary.

 Btw, "**Windows has protected your PC**" it's just Windows Defender being silly, you can always check the source code to find out how the app works!